VIDIUN/clients-generator/sources/java2/README.txt

-This is the Readme for the Kaltura Java API Client Library.
+This is the Readme for the Vidiun Java API Client Library.
 You should read this before building and testing the client.
-This library replaces the deprecated KalturaClient library.
+This library replaces the deprecated VidiunClient library.

 == CONTENTS OF THIS PACKAGE ==

- - Kaltura Java Client Library API (src/main/java/com)
+ - Vidiun Java Client Library API (src/main/java/com)
  - JUnit tests (src/test/java/com)